soniah/blog/content/posts/2011-03-03-fuzzy-rsync.md

 Notice the **--delete-delay **option is fairly much required, as rsync by default does a **--delete-before**, thus removing the base file before it can be copied/moved.

 When to use this?
-When you&#8217;re rsync&#8217;ing large binary files, and the only change you&#8217;ve made is to copy or rename files within the same directory.
-Which is often what I&#8217;m doing -- at work moving around isos or install packages, and at home organising [BJJ][2] videos :-)
+When you're rsync'ing large binary files, and the only change you've made is to copy or rename files within the same directory.
+Which is often what I'm doing -- at work moving around isos or install packages, and at home organising [BJJ][2] videos :-)

 **Addendum**